 Dietary Antioxidants Hold the Key for Optimal Health

-After all, who wouldn’t want to look perennially young, energetic and free of ailments!
+After all, who wouldn’t want to look perennially young, be energetic, and free of ailments!
 Though such a proposition may sound a fantastic probability, you can turn it into a possibility by opting for a sensible diet plan that includes foods rich in antioxidants.

 Antioxidants convert the free radicals into harmless waste products that are eliminated from the body before any damage is done to the body.
-Thus antioxidants act as scavengers that rid our body of free radicals that cause serious metabolic disorders by damaging the tissues and cells.
+Thus, antioxidants act as scavengers that rid our body of free radicals that cause serious metabolic disorders by damaging the tissues and cells.

 The best way to ensure adequate intake of the antioxidants is to consume a variety of fruits and vegetables through a diet consisting of 5 to 8 servings of fruits and vegetables per day.

-Pomegranate, grape, orange, pineapple, plum, apple and guava are some of the fruits that have the highest concentration of antioxidants.
+Pomegranate, grape, orange, pineapple, plum, apple, and guava are some of the fruits that have the highest concentration of antioxidants.

 Broad beans, pinto beans, soybeans are some of the best antioxidant foods.

 Barley, millet, oats, corn are cereals rich in antioxidants.

 Nuts and Seeds

-Garlic is also useful for decreasing blood pressure and cholesterol, removing heavy metals from the body, preventing cancer and acting as an antifungal and antiviral agent.
+Garlic is also useful for decreasing blood pressure and cholesterol, removing heavy metals from the body, preventing cancer, and acting as an antifungal and antiviral agent.

 Vitamins rich in antioxidants